Sugar Face Scrubs for Glowing Skin: How-To, Benefits, and Recipes

 Are sugar scrubs safe for sensitive skin?

-What type of sugar is best for your face?
+Types of sugars best for your face

 Different types of sugar can be used in a face scrub.